nadolualex/Linux-File-System/README.md

 - Changing directory (`cd`): O(log n), where n is the number of directories in the file system.

 - Removing a file or directory: O(log n), where n is the number of files or directories in the tree.
 Removal involves finding the node to delete, which is efficient in a Binary Search Tree.

-## Usage

-1. Clone the repository.
-2. Compile the program.
-3. Run the executable.
-4. Enter commands such as `touch`, `mkdir`, `ls`, `cd`, `pwd`, `rm`, `rmdir`, `find`, and `quit` to interact with the simulated file system.

-You're welcome to explore and contribute to this project!
-If you encounter any issues or have suggestions for improvements, please open an issue or pull request.
-Your contributions are highly appreciated.